36 Drought-tolerant Plants with Names and Pictures

 String of Hearts Plant also called Rosary Vine, Chinese Lantern or Chain of Hearts is an unusual plant with succulent, heart-shaped leaves which helps it survive with little amounts of water.

-Ceropegia woodii grows best in bright, indirect light away from direct sunlight, average warmth and moderately moist, rich, well-drained soil.
-Read on how to grow and care for String of Hearts Plant.
+Ceropegia woodii grows best in bright indirect light, warmth of 16-250C, humidity of 50-55% and moderately moist, rich, well-drained, succulents potting soil coupled with monthly feeding during the growing season.
+Learn more on how to grow and care for String of Hearts Plant.

 25. ZZ Plant (Zamioculcas zamiifolia)

-ZZ Plant also called Zanzibar Gem, Zuzu Plant, Aroid Palm or Emerald Palm is a with attractive, glossy, succulent foliage which enables to be drought tolerant.
+ZZ Plant also called Zanzibar Gem, Zuzu Plant, Aroid Palm or Emerald Palm is a hardy plant with attractive, glossy, succulent foliage which make it drought tolerant.

-The foliage in Zanzibar Gem contains unusually high content of water up to 90% with which it can survive extremely well under interior low light levels for up to 4 months without water.
+The foliage on Zanzibar Gem contains unusually high content of water up to 90% with which it can survive extremely well under interior low light levels for up to 4 months without water.

-Zamioculcas zamiifolia thrives in bright, indirect light away from direct sunlight, average warmth and moderately moist, fertile, free-draining soil.
-Learn more on how to grow and care for ZZ Plant.
+Zamioculcas zamiifolia thrives in bright indirect light, warmth of 15-260C, humidity of 50-55% and moderately moist, rich, succulents soil coupled with monthly feeding during the growing season.
+Learn how to grow and care for ZZ Plant.

 26. Pig's Ear Plant (Cotyledon orbiculata)